laminas-api-tools/api-tools-skeleton/README.md

 text, or, with extensions like XDebug, in HTML.
 This breaks the response payload, making it unusable by clients.

-For this reason, we recommend disabling `display_errors` when using the Apigility admin interface.
+For this reason, we recommend disabling `display_errors` when using the Laminas API Tools admin interface.
 This can be done using the `-ddisplay_errors=0` flag when using the built-in PHP web server, or you can set it in your virtual host or server definition.
 If you disable it, make sure you have reasonable error log settings in place.
 For the built-in PHP web server, errors will be reported in